 Resources / Education

 Any UNA member who would like to become more knowledgeable and engaged can get a head start through UNA’s educational offerings, which provide members with a wealth of information, a space for discussion, and activity-based learning.
-Please contact email@example.com with any questions.
+Members can view the workshop schedule on the events calendar or in UNA's Data Management System (DMS) under "Events."
+Members who have activated their UNAnet accounts can register for workshops in DMS.
+Please contact email@example.com with any questions or for assistance.

 For All UNA Members

 In this workshop, UNA members will learn about the structure and role of their union, how to identify types of workplace concerns, and what problem-solving processes are available.
 Through a combination of large and small group discussion, activities, and scenarios, participants will gain knowledge and confidence to address issues at work.
 This workshop is designed for new or newly-engaged UNA members.
 This is a full-day workshop and is provincially funded for all UNA members who have not previously taken it.

 This workshop is designed to provide participants with an understanding of the various types of workplace abuse and that abuse in any form is unacceptable.
 By outlining the available tools to advocate for the prevention of workplace abuse, it will also encourage participants to take appropriate action if they are the targets of abuse and provide support to co-workers who have been the subject of workplace abuse.
 This is a full-day workshop and is provincially funded for all UNA members.